 Using Amazon AWS with Juju

 On the next page create a group which, by default, will contain your new user.
 Name the group and select one or many pre-existing policies that correspond to your requirements.
-Here we’ve chosen
+The AmazonEC2FullAccess policy will be sufficient for most use cases.

 Alternately, you can use your credentials with Juju as a Service, where charms can be deployed within a graphical environment that comes equipped with a ready-made controller.